albertlauncher/documentation/src/gettingstarted/contributing.md

 ## Maintenance

-Lots of plugins do not have a maintainer.
 If you are using a plugin a lot and have C++ or Python skills you are probably a good plugin maintainer.
-Just send a PR adding your GitHub username to the maintainers array of the plugin metadata and you're in.
+Send a PR adding your GitHub username to the maintainers array of the plugin metadata and you're in.
 Revert it to step back.
 If you are a maintainer you will be assigned on new issues and pull requests.